 To ensure repayment of a money loan, gemachs typically ask the borrower to provide one or two guarantors as co-signers on the loan.
 (In halakha this is known as areivus.)
 Should the borrower fail to repay on time, the gemach owner can turn to these co-signers and demand repayment, a claim which will be upheld in a Beis Din (Manchester Beis Din for our purposes).

 The ZY Gemach is here to avoid people paying interest.
-The ZY Gemach does not need to know the reason for the loan, as long as the money is not being used for something against the spirit of the Gemach or against Torah law.
-So as long as the borrower can get a guarantor (ZY Gemach requires only one) there is no reason to pay interest charges (the lowest credit card rate at the time of writing was 13.9%).
+The ZY Gemach does not usually need to know the reason for the loan, as long as the money is not being used for something against the spirit of the Gemach or against Torah law.
+So as long as the borrower can obtain a guarantor (ZY Gemach normally requires only one) there is no reason to pay interest charges.

-At all events, if you need a loan and would like to discuss whether the Gemach can help you, please contact Yitzchok Douek, Mark Duman, Colin Rich or Michael Wilks.
+If you need a loan and would like to discuss whether the Gemach can help you, please contact Yitzchok Douek, Mark Duman or Michael Wilks.
 We will treat your enquiry in strict confidence.

 The Trustees of the Gemach are: Rabbi B Cohen, Mr M Duman and Dr M Wilks.